Z-Puyu/hive-mind/README.md

 We have also implemented a variety of formatting options and a toolbar, which works just like any othe rich text editor.
 For example, to bold some texts, the user just needs to select those texts and press the "boldface" button in the toolbar.
 The currently supported formatting options are: **boldface**, *italic*, <u>underline</u>, <s>strike-through</s>, `inline code`, <a>link</a> and $\LaTeX \textrm{-rendered mathematics}$.
 These formats, except $\LaTeX$, can be composed onto one another freely, so a user can easily write <a><strong><i><u><s><code>some underlined inline code struck through and wrapped into a link with a boldface italic font</code></s></u></i></strong></a>, which can be more than a bit tiring to achieve in a markdown document like this (you have to nest 6 HTML tags to get it properly displayed but pressing 6 buttons will do the trick with our application).

+Beside these inline rich-text formatting, we have also implemented special formatting options to block-level contents, including `code block`, block quote and displayed mathematics.
+These also have their respective tooltip buttons in the toolbar to switch between different blocks.

 We could have implemented support for different fonts into our application so that the user can freely choose the font to use from those installed in his or her device.
 However, we eventually decided to abort this idea.
 This is because most fonts do not have sufficient support for mathematical and other scientific symbols, which means even if we allow users to change the font of normal texts, these fonts will not be able to be applied to $\LaTeX$ rendering, causing a unsightly difference between texts and mathematics just like you have seen in this document.
 So we resolved to fixing the font used in our editor ― but what font should we use then?
 There are two fonts that offer comprehensive support for scientific symbols, namely Times New Roman and STIX Two.
 We have chosen to use Times New Roman because it is the default font used by $\LaTeX$.

+The drag-and-drop mechanism has been implemented using **dnd-kit**.
+We chose to use this package instead of writing our own logic because of two reasons:

+- First, we wish the mechanism to be complex enough to be able to sustain smooth user interactions.
+As such, using a mature package with pre-engineered methods would be much less bug-prone than building our own logic from scratch, especially considering our lack of experience with such mechanisms.
+We can instead make minor tweaks using the pre-existing methods to more easily achieve our desired behaviour.

+- Second, dnd-kit allows all draggable components to be wrapped in its context provider.
+This means we can easily build a universal mechanism which is general enough to be extended onto every component we add to our application, thus reducing repetitive work.
+These context providers can then be nested, which means we can achieve different drag-and-drop behaviours for different blocks by simply overriding certain properties or methods without the need to write separate logic.

+The user can hold the mouse on any block-level component in the notes to drag it around.
+Meanwhile, an opaque clone will stay at the original position of the dragged component for the user to compare the paragraph ordering before and after the component is dropped.

 #### [Future Plan]

-On to the next phase, we have to major tasks:
+On to the next phase, we have two major tasks:

 1. Incorporate more formatting options into our editor.
-The most important items include: titles, displayed mathematics, block quotes, theorem blocks and code blocks.
+The most important items include: (ordered and unordered) lists, proofs, definitions and theorem blocks.

-2. Implement the drag-and-drop mechanism on the various components in our editor.
+2. Implement and improve the drag-and-drop mechanism on the various components in our editor.
 Primarily, these will include TeXBoxes, displayed mathematics, block quotes, code blocks, paragraphs, titles and theorem- and proof-like blocks.

+#### [Potential Addtions]

+Here we list a few good-to-have features:

+1. Syntax highlighting for code blocks which support different programming languages.

+2. Smooth animations during dragging and dropping blocks.

+3. "Transfer Station" which hosts temporary copies of blocks deemed potentially useful by the user, such that the user can retrieve them directly from the station to paste in the appropriate position without needing to browse back and forth to search for the blocks.

+4. Ability to merge neighbouring blocks into one block to be moved around together.

 ### Intuitive and Smooth User-Interface Interactions